appium/appium-espresso-driver/README.md

 ## Espresso Build Config

 Espresso server is in tight connection with the application under test.
-That is why it is important it uses the same versions of common dependencies and there are no conflicts.
-Espresso driver allows to configure several important build options via `espressoBuildConfig` capability.
-The The configuration JSON supports the following entries:
+That is why it is important that the server uses the same versions of common dependencies and there are no conflicts.
+Espresso driver allows to configure several build options via `espressoBuildConfig` capability.
+The configuration JSON supports the following entries:

 ### toolsVersions